mistermicheels/markdown-notes-tree/README.md

 Include all directories by default (don't apply the default ignored folders listed above).
 You can combine this with custom ignores as needed.

 Example: `markdown-notes-tree --includeAllDirectoriesByDefault --ignore node_modules`

+### `--includeUpwardNavigation`

+Add "Go one level up" and "Go to top level" links at the top of subdirectory README files.
+If the `--linkToSubdirectoryReadme` option is enabled, these will link directly to README files.
+Otherwise, they will link to directories.

+Note: By design, `markdown-notes-tree` only ever touches the README files and not the actual notes.
+Upward navigation links will not be added to the notes.

 ### `--linkToSubdirectoryReadme`